 There are all sorts of declarer play techniques that one can use to tackle a hand.

-We have touched on drawing trumps in this series; now we introduce setting up the side-suit.
+We have mentioned the idea of drawing trumps but here you will be introduced to the principle of setting up the side-suit.

-As for bidding, we are still focusing on the weakness take-out to partner's 1NT opening.
+In conjunction with this we are still focusing on the weakness take-out of partner's 1NT opening.